 Legend though says once upon a time Durga played peacemaker between Shiva and Vishnu when they were engaged in a fierce battle.
-On Brahma’s request Parvati intervened and placed Vishnu on her right hand Shiva on her left hand.
-This swaroop of her came to be known as Shantadurga – Durga who brings peace.
-Locally and colloquially she is known as Shanteri and her temples can be found all across Goa.
+On Brahma’s request, Parvati intervened and placed Vishnu on her right hand, Shiva, on her left hand.
+This Swaroop of her came to be known as Shantadurga – Durga who brings peace.
+Locally and colloquially she is known as Shanteri and her shrines can be found all across Goa.

 Shantadurga is supposed to be an avatar of Jagdamba Devi.

-Original temple of Shantadurga was located in Keloshi village and was shifted from there in 1564.
-And the current temple was built in the 1730s, making it still a 300-year-old temple.
-Keloshi was a Harijan village and since Harijans helped establish a new temple in their land, they were felicitated by gifting them the Saris and other things offered to the deity by the devotees.
+The original shrine of Shantadurga was located in Keloshi village and was shifted from there in 1564.
+And the current one was built in the 1730s, making it still a 300-year-old temple.
+Keloshi was a Harijan village and since Harijans helped establish a new shrine in their land, they were felicitated by gifting them the Saris and other things offered to the deity by the devotees.
 And the custom continues to this day.
-Similarly, the temple has the protection of a Sardesai gentleman who represented Adil Shah in those days in Goa.
+Similarly, the shrine has the protection of a Sardesai gentleman who represented Adil Shah in those days in Goa.
 And he used to oversee the annual Palki procession when the goddess is taken out on a palanquin.
-Over a period of time, it became a tradition to have a member of Sardesai family to oversee the Palki procession of Shantadurga Temple.
+Over a period of time, it became a tradition to have a member of the Sardesai family to oversee the Palki procession of Shantadurga Temple.

-In bright red color, this temple as many pyramidical roofs surrounding the central Shikhara that is like an elongated cylinder with a small dome on top.
+In bright red color, it has many pyramidical roofs surrounding the central Shikhara that is like an elongated cylinder with a small dome on top.
 There are roman arch windows that are illuminated with colored glasses.

-When I visited the temple, the morning Arti was going on.
-The deity image was illuminated using big mirror to reflect the sunlight on her face.
+When I visited the morning Arti was going on.
+The deity image was illuminated using a big mirror to reflect the sunlight on her face.
 I have not seen this anywhere else.
-Since the temple is very long and the deity is good 100 meters or so away from the entrance, it was nice to see sunlight reaching the deity and making it visible to the devotees.
+Since the deity is good 100 meters or so away from the entrance, it was nice to see sunlight reaching the deity and making it visible to the devotees.
 This light put so much focus on the deity that your eyes would not look elsewhere.